kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### Now TODOs

+- Update the paper with the adjustments mentioned to Jacopo via mail:
+  - Completion check
+    Previously, the final "completion check" -- which verifies that pods have been placed on their intended nodes -- ran in `PostBind`.
+    This turned out to be fragile, because the last pods that should trigger the check might be deleted before `PostBind` is invoked.
+    We have now moved this logic into a dedicated background routine that periodically (every 250 ms) inspects the cluster state, detects when a plan has fully completed, and uses that as a gate before returning to normal scheduling.
+  - Do not run the solver on the same set of pending pods and cluster state If we already have run the solver on the same set of pending pods and the pod-node placements are the same, and this solution was optimal we do not run the solver again.
+  - Keep default preemption enabled
+    To schedule higher‑priority pods quickly without running our solver, allow the default preemption mechanism to handle them.
+    It does not interfere with our plugin.
 - Doesnt seems that our check for already solved solutions in the plugin works.
 Need to debug.
 - Test the new free time mode.
   - We should run the solver after cluster has settled for some time, e.g. 2 seconds.
 The solver should be run in async mode to allow normal scheduling and should be stopped if a new pod arrives - just throw away this try.